HewlettPackard/green-dcc/README.md

 - **Real-world data sources** like Electricity Maps and grid APIs commonly provide energy prices, carbon intensity, and weather data at 15-minute or hourly intervals.
 - **Cloud billing models** from AWS, GCP, and Azure often round usage in 5–15-minute blocks, making 15-minute scheduling windows practical and cost-relevant.
-- **Batch scheduling and resource planning** in large clusters is typically done in intervals—not every minute—to smooth loads and reduce overhead.
+- **Batch scheduling and resource planning** in large clusters is typically done in intervals, not every minute, to smooth loads and reduce overhead.

 More importantly, our simulator models the **thermal and electrical dynamics of data centers**, including:
 - CPU-level energy and fan modeling (based on inlet temperature and utilization)
 - Rack-level airflow, temperature, and power draw
 - HVAC systems: CRAC setpoints, chiller loads, cooling tower behavior, and water usage

-Thermal systems respond **relatively slowly**—changes in temperature, airflow, and cooling power have delayed effects.
+Thermal systems respond **relatively slowly** to changes in temperature, airflow, and cooling power have delayed effects.
 So simulating every minute adds unnecessary noise, while 15-minute steps allow:
 - Stable tracking of thermal responses
 - Meaningful HVAC control decisions
 - Realistic latency and SLA trade-offs